uc-cdis/va-doc/docs/source/index.md

 The button for VA Data Commons Documentation takes you to this page.

 ### **Email Support**
-If you need help, the Email Support button allows you to send a message to our help desk at [MVPLOI@va.gov](mailto:MVPLOI@va.gov).
+If you need help, the Email Support button allows you to send a message to our help desk at [vadc@lists.uchicago.edu](mailto:vadc@lists.uchicago.edu).
 You may expect a response within 2 business days.

 # Data Access and Analysis